The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

 Protocol: Perform 3-4 sets of 8 to 12 reps progressing the load over several weeks of training.

-If you start to notice an imbalance between your right and left leg, then you’ll want to implement some form of single-leg exercises into your program.
-This could include step-ups, lunges, or Cossack squats.
+If you start noticing an imbalance between your right and left leg, you’ll want to implement some form of single-leg exercises into your program.
+This could include step-ups, the lateral lunge, or Cossack squats.